rustshop/flakebox/docs/building-new-project.md

 * then compile and cross-compile again;
 * and set up a cross-compiling dev shell.

+## Please help

+It's a laborious task to keep a tutorial like that up to date in an immature project.
+If you notice any problems please report them.
+If you have any questions, please use community channels to ask for help.
+Thank you.

 ## Creating new project

 Create a new project: